 All repeat prescriptions were signed before the medicines were given to patients.
-Dispensary staff could identify when a medicine review was due and explained that they would alert the relevant GP before issuing the prescription if the review was out of date.
+Dispensary staff could identify when a medicine review was due and explained that they would alert the relevant GP before issuing the prescription..
 There was a comprehensive programme of medicine audits at the practice and there were systems in place to ensure people received the appropriate monitoring required with high risk medicines.